Corgi International: History

-In July 1977, Zindart International Limited was incorporated in Hong Kong as a limited company under the Hong Kong Companies Ordinance initially to operate a manufacturing facility.
+In July 1978, "Zindart International Limited" was incorporated in Hong Kong as a limited company under the Hong Kong Companies Ordinance initially to operate a manufacturing facility.
 In February 1997, the company’s ADSs were listed on the NASDAQ Global Market.

 In July 1999, the company acquired Corgi Classics Limited, who made the classic diecast cars.
 Corgi was founded in 1956 in England as Mettoy.
 It is one of the oldest marketers of collectible die-cast models of lorries, buses, cars and aeroplanes in the world, with its principal markets of its products in the United Kingdom and Northern Europe.

-After renaming the company to Corgi International Limited, in December 2006 the company sold their Zindart Manufacturing division.
+After renaming the company to "Corgi International Limited", in December 2006 the company sold their Zindart Manufacturing division.
 Corgi also operated a book and paper division, Hua Yang, which Corgi acquired in February 1998 and had sold in May 2004.
 In December 2006, Corgi acquired Cards Inc. and merged with Master Replicas.
 After these acquisitions, Corgi began the process of reclassifying product categories and channels of distribution to be more closely aligned with the strategic direction and organization structure of the company.

-In April 2008, Corgi International sold the Corgi Classics brand, tooling and intellectual property rights to Hornby Hobbies Ltd. This sale did not include licensed properties such as James Bond and Star Trek.
+In April 2008, Corgi International sold the Corgi Toys brand, tooling and intellectual property rights to Hornby Hobbies Ltd. This sale did not include licensed properties such as James Bond and Star Trek.

-Corgi International Limited is a global Pop Culture company, which develops and markets licensed and generic toys, gifts and collectables distributed via direct, specialty, hobby, collector and mass retail channels worldwide.
-Marketed under the brand names Master Replicas, PopCo and H2go, the Company’s line of products range from entertainment prop replicas and limited edition memorabilia to traditional toys and gift merchandise.